Solar System

+Many objects in the Solar System do not orbit the Sun directly and are instead natural satellites, commonly called 'moons', of larger bodies.
+These can be found throughout the Solar System in sizes from planetary-mass moons at their largest to much less massive moonlets at their smallest.
+The largest two moons (Ganymede of Jupiter and Titan of Saturn) are larger (though less massive) than the smallest planet (Mercury), while the seven most massive, which includes Earth's Moon, are more massive and larger than any of the dwarf planets.

-Between the bodies of the Solar System is an interplanetary medium of dust and particles.
-The Solar System is constantly flooded by outflowing charged particles from the solar wind, forming the heliosphere.
-At around 70±– AU from the Sun, the solar wind is halted by the interstellar medium, resulting in the heliopause.
-This is the boundary to interstellar space.
-Further out somewhere beyond 2000 AU from the Sun extends the outermost region of the Solar System, the theorized Oort cloud, the source for long-period comets, stretching to the edge of the Solar System, the edge of its Hill sphere, at 178,000–227,000 AU, where its gravitational potential becomes equal to the galactic potential.
+Within the heliosphere, the Solar System is constantly flooded by the charged plasma particles of the solar wind, which, along with interplanetary dust, gas and cosmic rays, form an interplanetary medium between the bodies of the Solar System.
+At around 70±– AU from the Sun, the solar wind is halted by the interstellar medium, resulting in the heliopause and the border of the interplanetary medium to interstellar space.
+The theorized Oort cloud – the source for long-period comets – extends from somewhere beyond 2000 AU to the outermost region of the Solar System.
+The latter reaches to the edge of the Sun's Hill sphere, at 178,000–227,000 AU, where its gravitational potential becomes equal to the galactic potential.
 The Solar System currently moves through a cloud of interstellar medium called the Local Cloud.
 The closest star to the Solar System, Proxima Centauri, is 4.25 ly away.
 Both are within the Local Bubble, a relatively small 1,000 light-years (ly) wide region of the Milky Way.

 Definition

 The Solar System includes the Sun and all objects that are bound to it by gravity and orbit it.

 The International Astronomical Union describes the Solar System as all objects that are bound by the gravity of the Sun, the Sun itself, its eight planets, and the other celestial bodies which orbit it.
-NASA describes the Solar System as a planetary system, including the Sun and all objects that orbit it.
+NASA describes the solar system as including the Sun and its planetary system.

-When not used as a proper noun and written without capitalization, "solar system" may refer to either the Solar System itself or any system reminiscent of the Solar System.
+Capitalization of the name varies.
+When not used as a proper noun and written without capitalization, "solar system" may refer to either the Solar System itself or any planetary system reminiscent of the Solar System.
+The International Astronomical Union, the authoritative body regarding astronomical nomenclature, specifies capitalizing the names of all individual astronomical objects but uses mixed "Solar System" and "solar system" structures in their naming guidelines document.